guido-visser/vMix-M5Stick-Tally-Light/README.md

 ---

+## Updating the firmware

+### IMPORTANT BEFORE UPDATING TO V2.5.0

+The firmware update logic allows any arduino compiled binary to be uploaded and flased to the stick.
+I decided to password protect this feature, since it's unwanted that a random person starts to upload random firmware to the stick.

+**CHANGE THE DEFAULT PASSWORD**
+You need to change the `UPDATE_PASSWORD` manually!

+### Update to v2.5.0 via the old way

+This version has the firmware upload logic, meaning from this version onwards, you can update the firmware wirelessly instead of needing to connect it to a computer.

+### How to update the firmware after v2.5.0?

 ## Configuring the stick

 1. Once the code is uploaded to the stick, wait until it's in AP (Access Point) mode.